AAFC-Bioinfo-AAC/quick-start-guide/README.md

 ## About

-This repository serves as an onboarding reference for new and existing members of the **AAFC-Bioinfo-AAC** GitHub organization.
+This repository serves as an onboarding reference for new and existing members of the *AAFC-Bioinfo-AAC* GitHub organization.

-Membership and access to services on **AAFC-Bioinfo-AAC** is limited to AAFC employees (and approved external collaborators via the AAFC partner).
+Membership and access to services on *AAFC-Bioinfo-AAC* is limited to AAFC employees and approved external collaborators via the AAFC partner.

-Service requests and updates are handled through AAFC’s internal IT ticketing system: [*My IT Centre TI → Science IT Support → AAFC Bioinformatics Code Catalogue*](https://aafcaac-dwp.ca.onbmc.com/dwp/rest/share/OJSXG33VOJRWKVDZOBST2U2CL5IVKRKTKREU6TSOIFEVERJGORSW4YLOOREWIPKBI5DUKWKKHA4EUNKUJBBUCU2KJNAVASSTJJFUCUCKJM4TKWRGOJSXG33VOJRWKSLEHU2TANJGMNXW45DFPB2FI6LQMU6UGQKUIFGE6R27JBHU2RI=)
+Service requests and related notifications are managed through AAFC’s internal IT ticketing system, accessible via [*My IT Centre TI → Science IT Support → AAFC Bioinformatics Code Catalogue*](https://aafcaac-dwp.ca.onbmc.com/dwp/rest/share/OJSXG33VOJRWKVDZOBST2U2CL5IVKRKTKREU6TSOIFEVERJGORSW4YLOOREWIPKBI5DUKWKKHA4EUNKUJBBUCU2KJNAVASSTJJFUCUCKJM4TKWRGOJSXG33VOJRWKSLEHU2TANJGMNXW45DFPB2FI6LQMU6UGQKUIFGE6R27JBHU2RI=).

-See [AAFC-Bioinfo-AAC GitHub Services Guide](./docs/aafc-bioinfo-aac-github-services-EN.md) for a full list of service requests and details on information to include with each request.
+Guidance on the information required for each type of service request can be found in the [AAFC-Bioinfo-AAC GitHub Services Guide](./docs/aafc-bioinfo-aac-github-services-EN.md).

 ---